-The first place to store prams is to the right of the entrance as you enter (picture on the left).
+The first place to store prams is to the right of the entrance as you enter.

-The second storage option is just beyond the gift shop in the warm kitchen (picture below).
+The second storage option is just beyond the gift shop in the warm kitchen.

 Access

 At this time, we do not provide access to the first floor for wheelchair users and those that cannot manage the stairs.